Leaf-to-leaf distances in Catalan trees: The average depth of leaves in Catalan trees

-Now we would generalise the previous result to look at paths which pass through the tree rather than just along the outer edge.
-We will ask how many binary trees with $n$ vertices there are such that the $p^\text{th}$ leaf in from the left is $m$ vertices away from the root.
-We will call this configuration a rooted path of penetration $p$ on a binary tree with $n$ vertices.
+Now we generalise the previous result to look at paths which pass through the tree rather than just along the outer edge.
+We ask how many binary trees with $n$ vertices there are such that the $p^\text{th}$ leaf in from the left is $m$ vertices away from the root.
+We will call this configuration a \emph{rooted path of penetration} $p$ on a binary tree with $n$ vertices.
 According to this definition, an external rooted path would be a rooted path with penetration $p=0$.
 In order to understand the penetration we need to distinguish between those vertices to the left of the path and those vertices to the right of the path.
 We will also need to distinguish between those vertices on the path that veer to the left and those that veer to the right.

-This in mind we will try construct the generating function $\genRootPath(\xi,x,z,\zeta)$ which enumerates those trees in containing, (i) $i$ vertices to the left of the path, (ii) $j$ vertices to the right of the path, (iii) $k$ left-turning vertices within the path, and (iv) $l$ right-turning vertices within the path.
-We will call the series generated $\valRootPath_{ijkl}=[\xi^i x^j z^k \zeta^ l]\{ {\genRootPath}(\xi,x,z,\zeta) \}$.
+With this in mind we will construct the generating function $\gJ(\xi,x,z,\zeta)$ which enumerates those trees containing, (i) $i$ vertices to the left of the path, (ii) $j$ vertices to the right of the path, (iii) $k$ left-turning vertices within the path, and (iv) $l$ right-turning vertices within the path.
+We will call the series generated $\vJ_{ijkl}=[\xi^i x^j z^k \zeta^ l]\{ {\gJ}(\xi,x,z,\zeta) \}$.
 Now the diagrammatic method becomes particularly useful.
-We define a diagrammatic dictionary
+We define the diagrammatic dictionary

 In advance we can tell that anything happening to the right of the path can be neglected if we replace the edges in the path with external rooted paths.
 This lets us skip ahead a number of steps and write